NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Board.md

 ## Routing the board

-The devices are not placed on the board, but there are no wires (or “traces”) connecting them.
-The light gray lines you see correspond to the electrical connections in the schematic, but they do not correspond to an actual piece of metal yet.
+The devices are placed on the board, but there are no wires (or “traces”) connecting them.
+The yellow lines you see correspond to the electrical connections in the schematic, but they do not correspond to an actual piece of metal yet.

 To convert these logical wires into physical traces, we use the “route” tool (you may need to expand the board editing window a bit to see all the tools in the palette):